mach-8/notes-cfd/README.md

   4. Use their knowledge of different approaches to modelling turbulence to choose turbulence models for specific applications.

+  5. Understand topology optimization and its relevance in design optimization

-  5. Use Python and Jupyter Notebooks to solve simple numerical problems
+  6. Use Python and Jupyter Notebooks to solve simple numerical problems

 ## Topics